abhiSyncd/Java-8-Features-Step-By-Step/src/e_CompletableFuture/4_Combining_Multiple_CompletableFutures.md

-      Need : Parallel Execution
+	Need: Parallel Execution

 	Summary
 	    (a) Running multiple futures in parallel and do something after all of them are complete.
 		> allOf()
-	  > join() : prefferred
+		> join(): prefferred

-      (b) Running multiple futures in parallel but The first completedFuture which completes will be returned.
+	    (b) Running multiple futures in parallel but The first completedFuture which completes will be returned         > anyOf()
-          > anyOf()

 ## Example - 1 - join()